-Certificates issued to subscribers supporting authentication but not digital signature may contain WidePoint NFI PIV-I Card Authentication.
-Certificates issued to subscribers supporting authentication where the private key can be used without user authentication may contain WidePoint NFI PIV-I Card Authentication or WidePoint NFI PIV-I Content Signing.
+Certificates issued to subscribers supporting authentication but not digital signature may contain Id-orc-nfissp-pivi-hardware.
+Certificates issued to subscribers supporting authentication where the private key can be used without user authentication may contain Id-orc-nfissp-pivi-cardAuth or Id-orc-nfissp-pivi-contentSigning.
 In addition, the PIV-I Content Signing policy is reserved for certificates used by the WidePoint Card Management System (CMS) to sign the PIV-I card security objects.
 These Object Identifiers are specifically mapped to the requirement for Personal Identification Verification - Interoperable (PIV-I).
 The requirements associated with the Medium Hardware certificates are identical to those defined for the Medium Assurance certificates, with the exception of subscriber cryptographic module requirements.

-'''

-id-orc-nfissp-medium::={ 1.2.840.113549.5.6.1.3.1.3} id-orc-nfissp-medium::={ 1.3.6.1.4.1.3922.1.1.1.3}
+id-orc-nfissp-medium::={ 1.3.6.1.4.1.3922.1.1.1.3}

-'''